 - Post-service claims-30 days.

-- Disability claims-45 days.

 - Pre-service claims-15 days.

-- Urgent care claims-24 hours.
+- Urgent care claims-72 hours.

 - Concurrent care claims-24 hours if the concurrent care is urgent and if the request for the extension is made within 24 hours prior to the end of the already authorized treatment.
 If the concurrent care is not urgent, then the pre-service time limits apply.